Codecademy/docs/content/c-sharp/concepts/arrays/arrays.md

   - 'paths/computer-science'
 ---

 An **array** is a data structure used in [C#](https://www.codecademy.com/resources/docs/c-sharp) to store a sequential collection of elements.
 Its size is immutable (cannot be changed after creation).
-The elements of an array are all of the same type, but it is possible to define a C# array that can hold elements of any type by specifying the type of the array as an `object`.
-In C#, all types directly or indirectly inherit from the `object` type.
+The elements of an array are all of the same type, but it is possible to define a C# array that can hold elements of any type by specifying the type of the array as an object.
+In C#, all types directly or indirectly inherit from `Object`.

 ## Syntax